 Dance Photography: How I Got the Shot

-I often get asked about how some of my dance photos are done, so today let’s break down this image of an incredible dancer Jessica.
+I often get asked about how some of my dance photography images are done, so today let’s break down this image of an incredible dancer Jessica.

 A large space is essential when capturing explosive movement, hence we did the photoshoot in a large hall.